Idaho Pest Library

 DangerousRattus norvegicus

-Norway rats are large, robust rodents measuring 7-10 inches with tails shorter than their body length.
-They have brown o...
+Norway rats are big, heavy-bodied rodents measuring 7-10 inches, with tails shorter than their body.
+They've got brown o...

 Roof Rat